 - 1.1.
 Synod shall be convened and constituted in accordance with the Church Order and these Regulations for Synodical Procedure. - 1.2.
 "If a majority of the classes deem it necessary that a synod meet earlier than the regular time determined, the consistory charged with convening the meeting shall determine when and where the meeting is to occur."
 (Church Order, Article 28) - 1.3.
 Each consistory shall delegate two of its members to synod.
 Consistories which cannot send two delegates shall be required to submit an explanation to synod. - 1.4.
 A synod shall convene at least once every three years at a time and place determined by the previous synod.
 Each synod shall authorize a consistory to convene the next synod.
-The meetings shall be convened by a consistory of each of the classes in turn. - 1.5.
-The convening consistory shall have the duties of announcing the next synod to the consistories at least four months in advance, preparing the provisional agenda with the assistance of the stated clerk, securing the facilities needed for the synod, arranging the lodging of the delegates, recommending to synod the assignment of each delegate to an advisory committee on the basis of a completed questionnaire, appointment of a synodical treasurer, and all other necessary items to facilitate the synod.
+The meetings shall be convened by a consistory of each of the classes in turn.

+- 1.5.
+The convening consistory shall have the duties of announcing the next synod to the consistories at least four months in advance, preparing the provisional agenda with the assistance of the stated clerk, securing the facilities needed for the synod, arranging the lodging of the delegates, recommending to synod the assignment of each delegate to an advisory committee on the basis of a completed questionnaire, and all other necessary items to facilitate the synod.
 Expenses incurred in connection with these duties shall be reimbursed by the synodical treasurer(s).
-The convening consistory shall give preference to experienced delegates to serve as chairmen and reporters of Advisory Committees and shall provide them with the material and the rules of procedure for their tasks.

-- 1.5.1 The synodical treasurer will give a detailed financial statement to the next convening consistory by the end of the calendar year of synod, which shall then be reported to the following synod in the provisional agenda. - 1.5.2 The synodical treasurer will forward any excess funds to the next convening consistory, for the purpose of hosting the next synod. - 1.6.
+The convening consistory shall give preference to experienced delegates to serve as chairmen and reporters of Advisory Committees and shall provide them with the material and the rules of procedure for their tasks. - 1.5.1 The synodical treasurer will give a detailed financial statement to the next convening consistory by the end of the calendar year of synod, which shall then be reported to the following synod in the provisional agenda. - 1.6.
 The convening consistory shall call and conduct a prayer service to be held prior to the opening of synod which shall include singing, appropriate prayer, and an exhortation from Scripture.
 Delegates of synod are expected to attend this service, which shall also be open to the public.
 This prayer service does not constitute, and shall be distinguished from, an official worship service. - 1.7.
 The time schedule for the sessions of synod shall be recommended by the convening consistory for adoption by the synod.
 The time schedule may be changed to facilitate the work of synod. - 1.8 Provide a handbook and other assistance to the next convening consistory describing the responsibilities and logistics of convening and hosting a synod.